aptech/docs/docs/CR-intrsect.rst

 ::

-    //Variable names from dataset 'a'
+    // Variable names from dataset 'a'
-    //Create character vector array with the
+    // Create character vector array with the
-    //numeric vertical concatenation operator (|)
+    // numeric vertical concatenation operator (|)
     names_a = "oil" | "copper" | "silver" | "cocoa";

-    //Variable names from dataset 'b'
+    // Variable names from dataset 'b'
     names_b = "oil" | "coffee" | "cocoa" | "tea";

-    //Set flag to tell 'intrsectsa' to treat input as character data flag = 0;
+    // Set flag to tell 'intrsectsa' to treat input as character data flag = 0;

-    //Find the variable names that are in both groups names_common = intrsect(names_a, names_b, flag);
+    // Find the variable names that are in both groups names_common = intrsect(names_a, names_b, flag);

-    //Notice the $ in front of 'names_common'
+    // Notice the $ in front of 'names_common'
-    //tells GAUSS to print as character data print $names_common;
+    // tells GAUSS to print as character data print $names_common;

 The code above, will print the following output: